We are accepting new cases

 • Death

-A subsequent update issued by the FDA on Jan.
-31, 2025 stated Olympus had received reports of 120 injuries and one death due to infection.
+A subsequent update issued by the FDA on January 31, 2025, stated that Olympus had received reports of 120 injuries and one death caused by infection.

-Who is eligible to file an Olympus endoscope infection lawsuit?
+Eligibility to file an Olympus scope endoscope lawsuit

-Anyone who has suffered an infection that can be linked to using the Olympus MAJ-891 device may be eligible to file a wrongful death lawsuit.
+Anyone who has suffered an infection after a surgery in the U.S. that can be linked to using the Olympus MAJ-891 device may be eligible to file a personal injury or wrongful death lawsuit.
 People may also be able to file a lawsuit on behalf of a loved one if they have passed away since their injury.
 Some ways to know if you’re eligible include:

 If you believe you may have a claim, it’s important to reach out when you become aware of your injuries.
 A statute of limitations could affect your ability to file a lawsuit.
 If you attempt to file after it expires, you may be ineligible to seek justice for your injuries.